Retirement Savings by the Decade

 You Don't Know How Much Money You'll Make

 Of course, you don't know how much you'll earn a decade or two in the future.
 However, for planning purposes, you can project whether not you're on the right track.
 There are two ways to handle this: either take your current salary and add 4 percent for each year, which is inflation plus 1 percent, or pick the number that you would like to be earning by the time you turn a particular age.
 For example, if a person's goal is to earn $90,000 per year by the time they're 35, they'll need to start saving at a rate equivalent to that projection.

 That Seems Like a Massive Savings Rate

-In other words, she would have to double her savings rate during her second working decade (age 35-45), a period of time when she's probably also raising kids, paying the mortgage, and perhaps taking care of her parents.
+In other words, they would have to double their savings rate during her second working decade (age 35-45), a period of time when they're probably also raising kids, paying the mortgage, and perhaps taking care of parents.
 How is this possible?
 Through the power of investing.
 During the first working decade of your life, your contributions will mostly come from your earned income.
 After that, you'll start earning substantial dividends, interest and capital gains.

 These will play a major role in contributing to the accelerated growth rate of your retirement account during the final few decades of your working life.
 In other words, your money will make money.
 You don't necessarily need to save the entire amount from your paycheck; the amount you invest will grow on its own as you continue making contributions.

 If the short-term numbers seem overwhelming, try focusing only on the end goal.
 After all, the point of the exercise is to project how you can save enough money to replace 85 percent of your ending salary by the time you retire.
 If you don't like the practice of trying to hit certain savings goals by age 35, 45, or 55, here's an alternative: decide how much money you would like to receive annually during your retirement.